aadm/aadm.github.io/_posts/2012-09-21-xkcd-click-and-drag-wallpapers.md

 ### technical bits ###

 To create your own wallpapers just go to this scrollable/zoomable view of the Click and Drag world: <http://xkcd-map.rent-a-geek.de>.
 Grab what you like, maybe do some stitching like I did for the [The Boat](https://dl.dropbox.com/u/179731/xkcd_click_and_drag_boat.png) using Pixelmator (because the giant squid was really deeper down in the ocean), and resize/rescale them for your screen size.
-To create the thumbnails down here I used this bash line (only works under OS X because it uses [`sips`](https://developer.apple.com/library/mac/#documentation/Darwin/Reference/ManPages/man1/sips.1.html)):
+To create the thumbnails down here I used this bash line (only works under OS X because it relies on [`sips`](https://developer.apple.com/library/mac/#documentation/Darwin/Reference/ManPages/man1/sips.1.html) to resize the image):

     for f in xkcd*.png; do cp $f $f.SMALL.PNG; sips -Z 600 $f.SMALL.PNG; done